en-di/en-di.org/content/healthy-and-obese-at-the-same-time/index.md

 thank god keto wasn't a thing yet!
 I learned to drink tea without sugar, tolerate supplements, one of which looked and tasted exactly like dirt, but nothing made a difference!
-I was getting chubbier by the second and at the age of tvelve I weighed more than 70 kilos.
+I was getting chubbier by the second and at the age of twelve I weighed more than 70 kilos.

 I looked like a teacher on my school pictures, not only due to my weight, but also because there wasn't any clothes for children my age and size.